Separation is perhaps a wonderful dream, Eagle & Waterfall OS X 10.7, Pigment print on 300gsm cotton rag, George Paton Gallery, 2018

 150 x 230CM

-I’m interested in how hard it is to see past the duality and separation of our world.
+How hard is it to see past the duality and separation of our world?
 Digital and Nature and Human and Machine and Image and Viewer and Presence and Absence and so on…

 The source image for this print is a background-wallpaper which was included with Mac operating system OS X 10.7.
 I was fascinated by the quiet stillness represented in this culturally curated moment, and the way it is able to occupy a simultaneous space of breathtaking-display and invisibility.